nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-Task is removed from list.
+The task is removed from the list.

 Alternatively, you can also use `clear` to delete all tasks from the list.

 ### <a name="done"></a>Feature 5: Find tasks
-Find tasks by keywords.
-Any task that contains said keyword will appear.
+Find tasks by search phrase.
+Any task that contains said search phrase will appear.

 Usage: